Gideon felt a sneaking sense of relief when he rode into the village

-It was a little after mid-afternoon when they entered the main street, but despite the hour of the day the sun still held its brilliance, and the glare that rose from the dry gravel stung his sweat-drenched eyes.
-They had kept a steady pace along the village road, ever vigilant; their eyes searching for a sign of Kane’s men hidden among the rocky outcrops, or a glimpse of shimmering metal as the sun reflected off the barrel of a gun or a belt buckle.
+It was late afternoon when they entered the main street, but despite the hour of the day, the sun still held its brilliance, and the glare that rose from the dry gravel stung his sweat-drenched eyes.
+They had kept a steady pace along the village road, ever vigilant, their eyes searching for a sign of Kane’s men hidden among the rocky outcrops, or a glimpse of shimmering metal as the sun reflected off the barrel of a gun or a belt buckle.

 Jackson sat at the rains of the buckboard with the two children sitting at his sides.
 He had told them earlier that their parents had gone on ahead to the village to help the monks with the evening church service.
-“Maybe they’ve had enough for one day and gone back to the ranch,” Jackson replied with a tone that held little faith in his own words.
+“Maybe they’ve had enough for one day and gone back to the ranch,” Jackson offered in a tone that held little faith in his own words.

 Gideon reined Hoss to a stop outside Watkins' office, dismounted, and tied her to the hitching rail at the base of the steps.
 “Maybe,” he said.
 “But I wouldn’t count on it.
 Kane wouldn’t ride off without leaving at least one of his men in the village.”

-Jackson's face changed, and the eyes narrowed as he pulled on the rains of the buckboard stopping beside Gideon and set the brakes.
+Jackson's face changed, and his eyes narrowed as he pulled on the rains of the buckboard stopping beside Gideon and set the brakes.
 “Mister Kane’s not a fool.
 I don’t like this.”

 “Neither do I,” said Gideon, and he patted Jackson’s shoulder like a father.
 “Keep the children with you,” he instructed, and Jackson responded with a sharp nod of his head.

 When Gideon opened the office door Watkins was sitting behind his desk, his cheeks blown with frustration.
-Scott sat on the opposite corner-edge of the desk, his Spencer waving aimlessly through the air.
+Scott sat on the opposite corner-edge, his Spencer waving aimlessly through the air.

-“I’m sorry, Gideon,” Watkins offered solemnly.
-His shoulders dropped to the back of his chair, and he exhaled worryingly.
+“I’m sorry, Gideon,” Watkins offered solemnly, as his shoulders dropped to the back of his chair, and he exhaled worryingly.
 “After you left, a band of villagers came to my office.
-I tried to stop them,” he shook his head screwing his lips tightly, “— there were too many.”
+I tried to stop them, but there were too many.”